 Students may be admitted with some deficiencies in mathematics or laboratory science.
 Such deficiencies may be removed by taking courses offered by the School of Science.
 However, these courses may not be counted as credit toward a School of Science degree.
-If the high school offers more than the above mathematics courses, students may benefit from taking analytic geometry (pre-calculus mathematics).
+If the high school offers more than the above mathematics courses, students may benefit from taking analytic geometry (precalculus mathematics).
 It is advised that one semester of chemistry be included in laboratory science.

 In planning high school electives, the curricula of the various departments of the School of Science contained in this bulletin should be reviewed.
-Note that some degree programs require German.
-Thus, some study of German in high school may be valuable (although not required).
 Departmental counselors will be glad to help with preplanning for admission.

-- 3. Rank in High School class - a.
+- 3. Rank in high school class - a.
 Residents of Indiana must rank in the upper half of their high school graduating class or have a combined verbal-math SAT of 950.
-Agriculture students must rank in the upper two-thirds of their class or have a combined verbal-math SAT of 950.
+In either case, neither SAT score may below 400.
 A marginal applicant may be granted admission, admitted on probation, or have admission denied. - b.
-Out-of-state applicants must rank in the top third of their high school graduating - 4.
+Out-of-state applicants must rank in the top third of their high school graduating class. - 4.
 College Board Scholastic Aptitude Test results - a.
 All applicants are required to take the College Board Scholastic Aptitude Test (SAT). - An out-of-state applicant must rank in the top third of the IUPUI distribution on the SAT. - c.
-It is recommended that the SAT be taken in the spring of the junior year in high - d.
+It is recommended that the SAT be taken in the spring of the junior year in high school. - d.
 Residents of Indiana must rank in the upper one-half of their high school graduating class or have a combined verbal-math SAT of 950.
-Agriculture students must rank in the upper two-thirds of their class or have a combined verbal-math SAT of 950.
-A marginal applicant may be granted admission, admitted on probation, or have admission denied.

-5. Information provided by the high school counselor
+In either case, neither SAT score may be below 400.
+A marginal applicant may be granted admission, admitted on probation, or have admission denied. - 5.
+Information provided by the high school counselor.

-If one declares a major at the time of application for admission, a departmental adviser will be assigned.
-It is recommended that preplanning be directed toward a choice of major at the time of admission.
-Premedical and pre-dental students should declare a chemistry or biology major at the time of admission.
-Students who have not selected a major are assigned to the Assistant Dean for Academic Affairs for counseling.
+If one declares a major at the time of application of admission, a departmental adviser will be assigned.
+It is recommended that preplanning be directed toward a choice of a major at the time of admission.
+Premedical and predental students should declare a chemistry or biology major at the time of admission.
+Students who have not selected a major are assigned for counseling to the assistant dean for academic affairs.